MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-onboard.md

 || |*You are here!* |

-**Welcome to Part 3 of [migrating from Symantec to Microsoft Defender ATP](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level)**.
+**Welcome to Phase 3 of [migrating from Symantec to Microsoft Defender ATP](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level)**.
 This migration phase includes the following steps:
 - [Set up your device groups, device collections, and organizational units](#set-up-your-device-groups-device-collections-and-organizational-units)
 - [Deploy Microsoft Defender ATP and uninstall Symantec](#deploy-microsoft-defender-atp-and-uninstall-symantec)
 - [Onboard devices to Microsoft Defender ATP](#onboard-devices-to-microsoft-defender-atp)